Breast cancer signs and symptoms

 If you notice any unusual breast change, you should see your doctor immediately, rather than visit BreastScreen NSW.

 It’s important to get a health professional to thoroughly check any changes.
 They might do a physical breast examination.
 Or they might request diagnostic tests such as x-rays or an ultrasound of your breasts.

-9 out of 10 breast changes are not due to cancer, but it’s important to see a doctor to be sure.
+9 out of 10 breast changes are not due to cancer – seeing your doctor is the only way to know for sure.